 – Click on the image to enlarge or purchase –

-Architectural details can make some wonderful photographic subjects and with the square crop being the subject du jour in blogs and e-books (including a very good one from Andrew Gibson), I thought it time to combine the two in today’s post.
+Architectural details can make some wonderful photographic subjects and with the square crop being the subject du jour in blogs and e-books, I thought it time to add an example of my work to the growing collection online.

 This image is of one of the plates at the end of a tie rod which I spotted in the Pioneer Square area of Seattle.
 I have seen tie rod plates in the shape of circles, stars and in S-shapes but never an ornamental cross shape as this one.
 This one was spotted on the side of 114 1st Avenue South and to my knowledge this building has no religious connection but maybe someone who knows Seattle better than I do can provide more insight.